WPChill/strong-testimonials/readme.txt

 = Can I make some suggestions? =

 I'm all ears!
-Many of the improvements over the last year are the result of feedback and ideas from people using the plugin in a variety of sites.
+Many of the improvements over the last two years are the result of feedback and ideas from people using the plugin in a variety of sites.

 = Will it import my existing testimonials? =